Types of tobacco: Shade tobacco

-It is not well known that the Northeastern US states of Connecticut and Massachusetts are also two of the most important tobacco-growing regions in the country.
+The Northeastern US states of Connecticut and Massachusetts are also two of the most important tobacco-growing regions in the country.
 Long before Europeans arrived in the area, Native Americans cultivated tobacco along the banks of the Connecticut River.
-Today, the Connecticut River valley north of Hartford, Connecticut is known as "Tobacco Valley," and the fields and drying sheds are visible to travelers on the road to and from Bradley International Airport, the major Connecticut airport.
+The Connecticut River valley north of Hartford is known as "Tobacco Valley".
+Until recently, shade-tobacco fields and drying sheds were visible to travelers on the road to and from Bradley International Airport, a major Connecticut airport.

 Connecticut shade tobacco is grown under tents to protect plant leaves from direct sunlight.
 This imitates the conditions of tobacco plants growing in the shade of trees in tropical areas.
 The result is leaves of lighter color and of a more delicate structure.
-They are used as outer wrappers for some of the world's finest cigars.
-It is not entirely clear who introduced this method of growing tobacco, but it is likely that the New York firm of Schroeder & Bon or its founder Frederick A. Schroeder was instrumental in developing this agricultural innovation.
+Prized for its subtle sweetness and elegant, refined flavor, it is used as outer wrappers for some of the world's finest cigars.
+Who introduced this method of growing tobacco is unclear, but the New York firm of Schroeder & Bon or its founder Frederick A. Schroeder likely was instrumental in developing this agricultural innovation.

-Early Connecticut colonists acquired from the Native Americans the habit of smoking tobacco in pipes and began cultivating the plant commercially, even though the Puritans referred to it as the "evil weed."
+Early Connecticut colonists acquired from the Native Americans the habit of smoking tobacco in pipes and began cultivating the plant commercially, though the Puritans referred to it as the "evil weed".
 The plant was outlawed in Connecticut in 1650, but in the 19th century, as cigar smoking began to be popular, tobacco farming became a major industry, employing farmers, laborers, local youths, southern African Americans, and migrant workers.
 Working conditions varied from backbreaking work for young local children, ages 13 and up, to backbreaking exploitation of migrants.
 Each tobacco plant yields only 18 leaves useful as cigar wrappers, and each leaf requires a great deal of individual manual attention during harvesting.
 The temperature in the curing sheds sometimes exceeds 38 C, and no work is done inside the sheds while the tobacco is being fired.